My 8-Bit Beginnings

-Digital influence in society is often portrayed as the panacea for bettering our lives.
+Digital revolution is often portrayed as the panacea for ‘bettering’ our lives.

 Of course, there are some truly breathtaking, life enhancing developments provided by digital advancements across the technological spectrum, from health care and entertainment to buying stuff and finding our way around the planet but on the flip side, and the this is a significant flip side, there has been a serious cost to ourselves.

 So invested are we in apps, games, channels, feeds, chats, posts, tweets, etc that our immediate focus is to gaze, blankly 12 inches in front of our noses and succumb to the governance of a 2 x 6 screen.

 And perhaps they are – technology is truly brilliant.

 But let’s not forget – so are we.

 How do we test our aptitude?
 And build our character.

 If engagement with other humans is being excessively virtualized day-by-day do we really know beyond the superficial?